sr-lab/coq-number-rendering/README.md

 * `nat_of_string`: Converts a string to a natural number or 0 if it does not make sense.

 ## Limitations
 This library does not have any accompanying proofs.
 This may be addresed in the future.
-Not every numeric data type can be rendered as a string (numbers in R area prime exmaple of this), but the methods implemented here are not exhaustive either.
+Not every numeric data type can be rendered as a string (numbers in R are a prime exmaple of this), but the methods implemented here are not exhaustive either.
 This library will expand as needed.